 Catalonia’s regional president, Artur Mas, has vowed to press ahead with a plan to secede from Spain even though the parties that support him fell short of an absolute majority in last month’s election.

-Mas argues that opponents of independence got only 39 percent support and the balance went to parties that support Catalan self-determination but are undecided about independence.
+Mas argues that opponents of independence got even less support: 39 percent.
+The balance went to parties that support Catalan self-determination but are undecided about independence.

 “Given these results, the victory of the pro-independence camp is unmistakable,” writes Mas.